- Companies generally don’t know what their production scheduling systems should be able to do.

 I have an appreciation for this because I have tried scheduling production scheduling environments myself, using the same tools that were in use by my clients.
 I did very poorly.

 So that gives you an appreciation for the nature of the problem, and if it were me, I would be looking for all the production scheduling software I could get.
 And I would not want to entertain production scheduling software from software generalists like SAP, Oracle or IBM that have no history of making production scheduling software a focus.
-Again, these applications from these vendors cannot create an affective production schedule even one time, much less adjust the production schedule.
+Again, these applications from these vendors cannot create an effective production schedule even one time, much less adjust the production schedule.

 Secondly, another big part of the problem is due to the illusion that the ERP system is adding much more to the process than it actually is.
 Let us get into this topic briefly, because it’s foundational to understanding how so many companies ended up with the production scheduling systems that they have today.